NeilYXIN/CMPUT675_Project/README.md

+# README

+This repo contains all the source code for CMPUT 675:
+- The programming part of the homework assignment is under the /Assignment folder.
+- The implementation of the course project is under the /Project folder.

+# Part I. Assignment

+Implementations are IPython notebooks (.ipynb) under the /Assignment folder.

+Offline solvers use the knapsack solvers from [Google OR-Tools](https://developers.google.com/optimization/bin/knapsack#complete-programs).

+## Requirments
+* Python3
+* Google OR-Tools for Python: [Installation](https://developers.google.com/optimization/install)

+# Part II.
+Project
-# Online Federated-Learning with Different Participant Selection Strategies (PyTorch)
+## Title: Online Federated-Learning with Different Participant Selection Strategies (PyTorch)

 This work is based on the [Federated-Learning (PyTorch)](https://github.com/AshwinRJ/Federated-Learning-PyTorch).

-Implementations are under the /src folder.
+Implementations are under the /Project/src folder.
 * The federated_main_budgeted.ipynb implements the online participant selection algorithm in the paper: [Budgeted Online Selection of Candidate IoT Clients to Participate in Federated Learning](https://ieeexplore.ieee.org/abstract/document/9249424)
 * The federated_main.ipynb implements the offline random participant selection algorithm.

 Below is the README from the original repo.
-## README-Federated-Learning (PyTorch)
+## README for Federated-Learning (PyTorch)

 Implementation of the vanilla federated learning paper: [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).